iCliniq Logo

 What Is the Treatment of Flegel Disease?

 However, the lesions are asymptomatic, so treating the individual with the cosmetic urge is important.
 It is observed that primary lesions are highly resistant to treatment.
 Required topical steroids are the first line of therapy to reduce the atrophy effects.
-Fluorouracil, a 5% cream, is considered a good treatment approach.
+Fluorouracil, a 5 percent cream, is considered a good treatment approach.
 Another approach is the surgical method .short-term psoralen with ultraviolet radiation A is also considered for the treatment of F

-Medical Treatment for Flegel Disease.
+1. Medical Treatment for Flegel Disease -

 • Topical 5-fluorouracil cream is used.